 Metallic Effect Colors

 Ceracolors dry in two stages.
 First, the paint dries rapidly due to the evaporation of water, so it is touch dry within a short time.
 After this initial period, the paint can be reopened with a wet brush.
 During the second stage, wax crystals coalesce as the paint cures.
 This can take several days or several weeks for thicker applications of paint.

 Ceracolors are thinned with water.
 The paint comes out of the tube as a paste and can be diluted to the consistency of watercolors.
 The water miscibility of Ceracolors allows easy handling and cleaning.

 Color and Optical Quality

 Ceracolors are available in a wide range of colors that are used by artists in other professional-quality mediums.
 Ceracolors are formulated for high tinting strength and the optical qualities of wax provide outstanding chroma.

 Ceracolors are made with a blend of waxes microemulsified in water.
 Wax is soft with low scratch resistance so works require care when handling and storing.

-Water-soluble wax paint is durable, as attested by the present state of preservation of Roman and Roman-Egyptian paintings of the first century in many museums throughout the world.
+Water-miscible wax paint is durable, as attested by the present state of preservation of Roman and Roman-Egyptian paintings of the first century in many museums throughout the world.

 Ceracolors are composed of ingredients that are not considered toxic—ingredients that are often found in food and cosmetics.
 There are no hazardous solvents or additives.